The complete guide to change manager roles and responsibilities

 Project Management Professional (PMP): Useful for gaining insights into the broader aspects of project management as they pertain to change initiatives.

-Risk management certifications: Such as PMI-RMP, highlighting specialized skills in risk identification and mitigation in the context of change management.
+Risk management certifications: Highlight specialized skills in risk identification and mitigation in the context of change management.

 Common challenges change managers face

-Balancing urgency & thoroughness: In an era where agility is key, Change Managers must strike a balance between the swift implementation of changes and the need for comprehensive risk management.
+Balancing urgency and thoroughness: In an era where agility is key, change managers must strike a balance between the swift implementation of changes and the need for comprehensive risk management.
 This involves making quick decisions without compromising on the scrutiny required to manage risks effectively.

-Authorizing process exceptions: Especially in emergencies, Change Managers need to assess the risks of deviating from standard processes against the potential impact of waiting.
+Authorizing process exceptions: Especially in emergencies, change managers must weigh the risks of deviating from standard processes against the potential consequences of delays.
 Their ability to make these critical calls can significantly affect business continuity and operational efficiency.

 Looking to start IT Change Management in your organization?